tarof429/nodejs-mini-cluster/README.md

 ## Details

 When nmc-server starts, it will create and run docker containers when serve the site directory.
 The server routes trafic to each container in round-robin fashion.
 If a container becomes inaccessible it will be restarted automatically.
+A monitor goroutine periodically checks whether each proxy is available and redeploys the container if inacccesible.

 By default, the server port (the port clients should connect to) is set to 3000.
 If you *curl http://localhost:3000*, each request will be routed to each container in round-robin fashion.